This section presents how to create and setup a DApp's User Interface (UI) project using React and Beacon's DApp/wallet interaction.

 npm install @taquito/beacon-wallet @airgap/beacon-sdk

 The main drawback of Beacon is the lack of control over the UI elements (typically the wallet selection popup), which can be a no-go if you want a tight control of the DApp L&F. In that case, each wallet needs to be integrated separately.

 A plug-and-play constate context for Beacon services

 disconnect is available

-When interacting with a contract (read and write), it is strongly recommended to use its generated typescript bindings, that is a typed high-level typescript interface.
+When interacting with a contract (read and write), it is strongly recommended to use its generated TypeScript binding, that is a typed high-level TypeScript interface.
 It greatly reduces the effort to call a contract, read its storage and the number of runtime errors, as the compilier and LSP guides you through the contract interface.

 Bindings generation is also available for Michelson (.tz) files.